Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 And don’t miss the Cour Saint-Antoine, an inner courtyard with houses from the 17th – 19th century standing next to postmodern buildings.

-These buildings are not only lovely photoshoot locations but also have a remarkable symbolic and historic value for the city.
+These buildings are lovely photoshoot locations and have a remarkable symbolic and historic value for the city.

-I am sure that those are not Liege’s only architecture gems and best places to visit, so if you’ve got some, please share them with me in the comment
+I am sure that those are not Liege’s only architectural gems and best places to visit, so if you’ve got some, please share them with me in the comment

 7. The enormous Bueren Staircase of Liege!